barsoom/devbook/deploy_without_downtime/README.md

     This is so you can safely ignore the column without breaking the creation of new records.

-  * Deploy 1: Make the app ignore the column:
+  * Deploy 2: Make the app ignore the column:

     ``` ruby
     class Item < ActiveRecord::base
-      # Assuming we use https://github.com/henrik/fixme – change the date to some future one
-      FIXME "2015-12-01: Don't forget to remove this code when the column is gone"
       def self.columns
         super.reject { |c| c.name == "description" }
       end

+      # Or, if the project includes this convenience method:
+      ignore_column :description

       # … the rest of the class
     end